Skip to main content

 What to Focus On

-• Present/future reporting verbs require no tense change
+• Present reporting verb: no tense change.

 Common Mistakes to Avoid